 Check out Dutch foodie ideas, mouthwatering pics and much more on…

 For museums, there’s the Anne Frank House, which actually isn’t in the Jordaan but borders it.
 But if your taste in museums requires something out of the ordinary, head to Electric Ladyland, the world’s only florescent light museum.
 When you step inside you’ll time travel back to the 1970s by the glowing, brilliant vision of one man’s light sculptures.
+Also, check out Viator for savings on other tours throughout the Jordaan neighborhood.

 While walking the tranquil streets, keep a look out for the inner courtyards, a very “Jordanian” feature.
 The courtyards were built for elderly women and given to them to live in for free.
 When the whole area fell into disrepair, the courtyards also suffered, although most have now been restored.
 Another peculiarly Jordanian feature is the stone tablets above doorways that were carved to announce the profession that once occupied the house.
 For example, if the family worked as tailors, there would be scissors carved into the tablet above the door – take a wander around and try to guess what a stone tablet could mean.